Taxi

 These licences are no longer being issued.
 The only way to obtain one of these licences is to purchase or lease one from an existing licence holder.

-If you purchase a licence you own it and can either use it in your own taxi service or lease it from another operator.
+If you purchase a licence, you own it.
+You can use it to operate your own taxi service (if you hold accreditation) or you may lease it to an accredited operator.

 When you lease a perpetual taxi licence, you need to: